nathonfowlie/education.aws.developer_associate/docs/developing/cloudformation.md

 - Create/update/delete stacks across multiple accounts/regions in a single operation.
 - Requires administration account to create them.
 - Trusted accounts can create, update or delete stack instances from StackSets.

+## Drift

+- Detect manual changes made to resources provisioned by the Cloudformation stack.